Aayushstha03/ts-tree-diff/outputs/http_www_worldbank_org_en_results_2025_07_18_azerbaijan_modernizing_the_judiciary_for_better_access_transparency_and_efficiency.md

 *   Judges can now handle three times more cases than before full roll-out of the E-court system in 2023.
 *   Almost 70,000 citizens benefited from legal aid services.
 *   Citizen satisfaction with the courts increased to 69.3%, up from 44.6% at the beginning of the project.

+The e-court platform in Azerbaijan lets businesses access the judiciary faster and less costly.
+It promotes the efficiency of judicial services and serves as a good example of digital transformation.
+From the economy standpoint, using such systems also makes enterprises more efficient by resources needed for legal procedures.

+Vusal Gasimli

+Executive Director, Center for Analysis and Communication of Economic Reforms

 ### **Challenges**